harmony-one/bounties/README.md

 Each bounty should have a clear definition of the goal, requirement, acceptance criteria, and amount of token rewards.

-All the bounties will be listed in the `Issues` tab.
+All the bounties will be listed in the [Issue](https://github.com/harmony-one/bounties/issues) tab.

 ## How to participate?